TobiasPSP/doneland_sources/Tools/Software/EspHome/Adoption/README.md

 <img src="images/6_adopt_done.png" width="50%" height="50%" />

-You can now click *EDIT* and review or expand your device *configuration*, save it, then click the *three dot* menu and choose *Install* - *Wirelessly* to program and work with your new device.
+You can now click *EDIT* and review or expand your device *configuration*, save it, then click the *three dot* menu and choose *Install* - *Wirelessly* to program and work with your new device - but only in the *ESPHome instance* that *adopted* the device.
+The device is now no longer *generic* and can no longer be adopted by other *ESPHome instances*.

 > Tags: EspHome, Adopt